Up to 50% off sofas & mattresses — limited‑time deals.

 Is a sectional the same as a couch?

-A sectional is a type of couch/sofa made from connected pieces that form a larger layout.
+A sectional is a type of couch or sofa built from connected sections that create one larger layout.

 How do I know if it’s left-facing or right-facing?